samuraraujo/letsrate/README.md

+# About This Branch

+Added support to change ratings.

 # Letsrate Rating Gem

 Provides the best way to add rating capabilites to your Rails application with jQuery Raty plugin.